xuzhougeng/CrossSpeciesPlantShootAtlas/02_CrossSpeciesIntegration/SATURN/README.md

    - Perform dimensionality reduction (PCA, UMAP)
    - Analyze cell clusters with Leiden algorithm
    - Visualize results by species and cell types

+## Note

+1. The pipeline requires a GPU with approximately 60GB of VRAM
+2. Create a conda environment named SATURN and configure it according to the official documentation